15 great places for kids in Minnesota

 Nearly every lake resort has the basics — housekeeping cabins, a beach, a small playground, docks from which kids can fish for crappies.

 And most also have a lodge, with a game room and snack counter that dispenses ice cream and candy.
-For kids, heaven.
+For kids, it's heaven.

 In this big town, no kid will be bored.
 Teens can see a play at the Guthrie, ride the Flour Tower at Mill City Museum and go